Singapore rushes to clean up oil slick after boat hits stationary fuel supply ship

 Part of the beachfront at the public park and at the nature reserve have been closed to facilitate clean-up efforts, it said.
 The Sentosa beach will remain open to the public but sea activities and swimming are prohibited.

-On Sunday, workers in orange suit were seen scooping up sand in a clean-up operation at an empty beach in Sentosa.
+On Sunday, workers in orange suits were seen scooping up sand in a clean-up operation at an empty beach in Sentosa.
 Black water washed up on the oil-stained shore.

 Authorities have deployed 18 crafts for the clean-up efforts and laid close to 1,500 meters of container booms, temporary floating barriers to trap the oil spill.